Chapter OneThe House Used Otherwise

 So I did.

-That night I took the first drink not because I wanted it, but because the house would not be quiet.
-Burning did not silence it.
+That night I took the first drink not because I wanted whiskey, but because the house would not become quiet.
+Burning had not silenced it.
+That was the thing I had not known.

 Enough.

-That is how ruin often begins.
+That is how ruin begins.
+Not as ruin.
+As enough.

 “Leave it,” I said.